creative . imaginative . flexible

 All of this learning is done through games and play.
 We adapt the skills to the age level and abilities of the child.
 Each of our years we lay the groundwork for the next year.
 Using scaffolding as a teaching tool, we often explore the same themes for each age.
 This enables us to comfortably move your child to more and more complex concepts and skills through familiar exercises and themes.

 We believe that all teaching methods and philosophies don’t always work for every child, and usually don’t always work for any child all the time.
 We therefore blend a Reggio Environment with Waldorf ideas, Montessori Methods, Play based and Academic Center based learning into an environment that adapts and meets our children’s needs as they grow – Welcome to create learning center !

 Here at CREATE we have two two's rooms, a three's program, and a kindergarten ready group.
 We are a large team to facilitate working in small groups, moving between indoor and out, and engaging in multiple activities at the same time.
 Our teacher to student ratios are below state standards, which enables us to offer the children choices in activities throughout the day.

 Our teachers have come to early childhood education, and CREATE from different paths.
-Most are parents, all have their Bachelors or Masters Degrees, or are working on them presently, and many have taught in the public school systems K-12.
-Many of our high school students that come to work with us in the afternoon, have once been enrolled in our programs themselves!
+Most are parents, almost all have their Bachelors or Masters Degrees, or are working on them presently, and many have taught in the public school systems K-12.
+Many of our high school students that come to work with us in the afternoon have once been enrolled in our programs themselves!